 Henry was among those skeptical of the vaccine.
 “I doubted the vaccines and everything the media and everyone were saying,” he said.
 “I thought it was a circus.”

 Then in early September, he became very sick.

 “I usually get two bad colds, one in the fall and one in the spring, and that’s what it felt like.
 So, I doctored myself up like I normally do with a cold,” he explained.
 “It got progressively worse and bad enough I went to the ER.”

-Henry thought he had taken plenty of precautions to protect himself from COVID-19, but now admits that he should have been vaccinated.
+Henry thought he had taken plenty of precautions to protect himself from COVID-19, but admitted in September 2021 that he should have been vaccinated.

-“I have no immune system and have diabetes — two of the biggest factors that will take you out,” Henry said.
+“I have no immune system and have diabetes — two of the biggest factors that will take you out,” Henry said during his September 2021 interview.
 “It didn’t take me out, but it’s working real close on trying to.”